KAPALUA, Hawaii (AP) – Ian Poulter has been punished for breaking the PGA Tour's policy of spending two weeks in Hawaii to start the new year.

 In addition to adding two tournaments he had not played in the last four years – one of them, thankfully, was the winners' field in Kapalua – Poulter hosted eight tournament guests for a game golf at his home club in Florida, a lunch and a match. visit of the house where he keeps his memories of Ferrari and Ryder Cup.

-"I would say that goes beyond what we consider an acceptable reward," said Andy Pazder, the tournament's chief officer and competitions.
-"Do what he did … it was just great."
+"I would say that goes beyond what we consider an acceptable gain," said Andy Pazder, head of tournaments and competitions for the tour. & # 39; & # 39; Doing what he did … was just great. & # 39; & # 39;